fannyynyberg/SEB-Tech-Talent-of-the-Year-2025/README.md

 # Incident Classification Model

+This project was a contribution to the case week *Tech Talent of the Year 2025* at SEB.
+This solution won 2nd place in the final competition.

 ## Overview

 This project implements an **XGBoost classifier** for predicting the state of incidents based on historical data.
 The model uses **SMOTE** and **Random Undersampling** to balance the dataset, ensuring that classifications are accurate and reliable.
 The script processes raw incident data, extracts key features, trains an optimized machine learning model, and generates an **AI-driven incident report** using **Google Vertex AI**.